Why Choose Us for VEO-IBD Treatment

 - Quick scheduling of appointments.
-When VEO-IBD is suspected or diagnosed, which can be difficult in a young child and a trying time for their families, our expert coordinators will gather your initial information and schedule all patients as expeditiously as possible in our multidisciplinary clinic.
+When VEO-IBD is suspected or diagnosed, our expert clinic coordinator will gather your initial information and schedule your child's visit as quickly as possible in our multidisciplinary clinic.

 - Physician referrals and second opinions.
-Our center encourages physician referrals and second opinions, as well as new patient visits.
-If you feel a patient needs to be seen more urgently, let us know and we will work with you.
+Our program encourages physician referrals and second opinions, as well as new patient visits.
+If you or your provider feel that your child needs to be seen more urgently, let us know and we will work with you.

-- State of the art pediatric endoscopy and infusion suite.
+- State-of-the-art pediatric endoscopy and infusion suite.
 Our endoscopy team performs more than 4,500 procedures annually.
-IBD patients are served by the same staff and are in the same space, whether coming in for endoscopy or infliximab infusion.
+Children with IBD are served by the same staff and are in the same space, whether coming in for an endoscopy or for infusion therapy.

 - Unparalleled access to research trials.
 There are more than 30 current research trials available to children with IBD.
 Participation in clinical trials is strictly optional.
 Learn more about our research trials.